This program is available at the Springfield - Leffel Lane location.

 Prior to entering EMS 1131, the student must meet the following entrance requirements:

-Pass COMPASS Math test with score of 47 or ACCUPLACER with a score of 66, or pass with a grade of C or better the CPE 0500.
+Pass ACCUPLACER math test with a score of 250, or pass with a grade of C or better the CPE 0500.

 Complete MST 1105 and BIO 1105 with a C or better.